NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - If a class instance or mutable variable needs to be accessible in a global scope it must be encapsulated inside a function.

 ## SQL and Queries
-All schemas should comply with ANSI standards as much as possible.
-If a query cannot be done in a universal manner, a helper method may be added to the `SQLCompatibility` class.
+All schemas and queries should follow SQL standard when reasonably possible.
+When something is not available in the standard or is not often implemented then a commonly implemented alternative can be used.
+If there is no option widely used, an alternative may be added to the `SQLCompatibility` class.

 In cases where a data type is not fully cross-compatible or has a differing name (e.g. the BINARY equivalent in PostgreSQL is BYTEA), an equivalent may be used for the specific RDBMS schema so long as the behavior is indistinguishable.